munificent/craftinginterpreters/book/jumping-back-and-forth.md

         :::lox
         continueStmt → "continue" ";" ;

-    A continue statement jumps to the top of the nearest enclosing loop.
-In a for loop, this skips evaluating the increment clause, if there is one.
+    A continue statement jumps directly to the top of the nearest enclosing loop, skipping the rest of the loop body.
+Inside a for loop, a continue also skips evaluating the increment clause, if there is one.
 It's a compile-time error to have a continue statement not enclosed in a loop.

     Make sure to think about scope.
 What should happen to local variables declared inside the body of the loop or in blocks nested inside the loop